copenhagenatomics/SpindleTalker2/README.md

 The program is designed to allow standalone control of the spindle.
 There is a Mach3 plugin out there which I eventually hope to use myself but I've written this for use with my grbl controller and ShapeOKO2.

-The application requires the version 4.0 or above of the .NET Framework.
-It is written in Visual C# using Visual Studio 2013.
+The application requires .NET 5.0 or above of the .NET Framework.
+It is written in Visual C# using Visual Studio 2019.

 It is based heavily on the work of user 'Scruffoid' and his 'Spindle Talker' application from http://www.woodworkforums.com/showthread.php?t=96380&page=8 I hope he doesn't mind me using the name, I mean it as an acknowledgement of his work :-)